505 - Travel and Expense Policy

 2. identification of the person(s) in attendance, including name and nature of the business relationship to the university.
 If more than five people attended, give a general description of the group and the number attending, i.e., 15 trustees, along with all other information listed above.

-4. The expense report is electronically approved by the department's budget manager who send the report to AP@usuniversity.edu.
+4. The expense report is electronically approved by the department's budget owner who then sends the report to AP@usuniversity.edu.

-1. If approved, the report is sent to an accounts payable clerk.
+1. If approved, the report is processed for payment.

-2. Unapproved reports are returned to the department's budget manager.
+2. Unapproved reports are returned to the employee and approver.

 6. Reimbursement is issued for approved reports.

-1. Travelers are encouraged to set up direct ACH reimbursement through Accounts Payable.
-All users who have not set up ACH reimbursement will be paid via check.
+1. Employees are encouraged to set up direct ACH reimbursement through AP.
+(AP will send a banking form for completion and signature in order to process via ACH) All users who have not set up ACH reimbursement will be paid via check.

 Purpose: This policy provides guidelines and procedures for employees incurring business travel and entertainment expenses as well as other business related expenses on behalf of the University.
 This policy will promote delivery of a consistently high level of services, in a cost-effective manner, when reimbursing employees for business expenses incurred.

-Scope: This policy applies to all USU employees who incur travel and/or entertainment expenses.
+Scope: This policy applies to all employees who incur travel and/or entertainment expenses.

 Documents and Forms:

-• Expense Reimbursement Form (available on the University Intranet site)
+• Expense Reimbursement Form (available on the HR Intranet site)